JF-D/Haze-Removal/README.md

 # Haze-Removal
+This is a implementation of removing haze from single image base on dark channel prior.

+# run
+just run the script `run.m`

+# Paper
-This is a implementation of `Single Image Haze Removal Using Dark Channel Prior` (CVPR 2009 Best Paper).
+* `Single Image Haze Removal Using Dark Channel Prior`, Kaiming He, Jian Sun, and Xiaoou Tang", in CVPR 2009(Best Paper)